-Some of these viruses, such as TGEV, PEDV, and porcine deltacoronavirus (PDCoV), cause diarrhea that is particularly severe, and sometimes fatal, in young animals.
+Some of these viruses, such as TGEV, PEDV, and porcine deltacoronavirus (PDCoV), cause severe diarrhea, and sometimes fatal, in young animals.
 SARS-CoV and MERSCoV spread from the upper airway to cause a severe lower respiratory tract infection.
+Feline infectious peritonitis (FIP) spreads systemically to cause a generalized lethal disease in felines.